parth2102/parth2102/README.md

 - 🔭 I’m currently working on a [Website Vulnerability Scanner][website]!
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to swim and watch a lot of TV Shows

 <!--[website]: https://codeSTACKr.com -->